Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects

 \section{Extensions and Technical Discussions}

-This section presents extensions and technical discussions of the assumptions in the main text: (1) We discuss the identification of fixed effects.
+This section presents extensions and technical discussions related to the assumptions in the main text: (1) We discuss the normalization of fixed effects.
 (2) We show how to extend our analysis to the case where $X_{it}$ contains predetermined variables.
-(3) We give easily verifiable sufficient conditions for restricted strong convexity (Assumption~\ref{assumption:RSC}) and diagonal structure (Assumption~\ref{assumption:block}) when predetermined covariates are present, along with new Monte Carlo simulation results for nonlinear panel models with predetermined covariates.
+(3) We give easily verifiable sufficient conditions for restricted strong convexity (Assumption~\ref{assumption:RSC}) and diagonal structure (Assumption~\ref{assumption:block}) when predetermined covariates are present.
 (4) We demonstrate that our method remains applicable even when $\Sigma_{\lambda}\Sigma_{\gamma}$ contains repeated eigenvalues (relaxing Assumption~\ref{assumption:regularity}\ref{item:strong_factors}).